zhw-e8/LAMAR/README.md

-# La-Morena
+# LAMAR
 A Foundation Language Model for Multilayer Regulation of RNA

-This repository contains code and pre-trained weights for RNA foundation language model **La Morena**.
+This repository contains code and pre-trained weights for RNA foundation language model **LAMAR**.
 La Morena outperformed benchmark models in various RNA regulation tasks, helping to decipher the regulation rules of RNA.

 La Morena was developed by Rnasys Lab and Bio-Med Big Data Center, Shanghai Institute of Nutrition and Health (SINH), Chinese Academy of Sciences (CAS).